redunta/slbb-to-bb-transpiler/README.md

 (use required.module.Action)
 (use required.module.Action ActionAlias)
 ```
-By default imported symbol is available by last part of the full path,
+By default imported symbol is available by the last part of the full path,
 but if an alias provided then it will be used instead.

 - Variable declaration and/or assignment: